gmatteo/pseudos_ac_she/README.md

 101_Md: FIXME: AE EOS is suspicious
 102_No: OK: All pseudos are good, should find compromise btw accuracy and convergence ratio
 103_Lr: OK: Take: my Lr_5f, smoother convergece
-104_Rf: OK-TODO: Take Rf.psp8 algthugh convergence in ecut can be improved
+104_Rf: OK-TODO: Take Rf.psp8 although convergence in ecut can be improved, RUNNING  Rf_new
 105_Db: OK: Take Db.psp8
 106_Sg: OK: Take Sg_origin.psp8
 107_Bh: OK-TODO Take Bh.psp8 Perhaps, one can accelerate a bit the convergence.
+RUNNINg Bh_new
 108_Hs: OK-TODO: Take Hs.psp8: Perhaps, one can accelerate a bit the convergence.
 109_Mt: OK-TODO: Take Mt.psp8, Perhaps, one can accelerate a bit the convergence.
 110_Ds: OK: Take my version with smoother MCC and 0.93 vs 2.79 from origin